 The courses for the 62-hour professional writing major include such subject areas as news reporting, web content and management, popular culture, agency experience, writing for the media, editing, photo journalism and feature writing.
 A 21-hour minor is also available.

 View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the professional writing program at Spring Arbor University in the undergraduate catalog.

-The study of communication will help you develop useful skills in such fields as ministry, mass media, theatre, business, government and social services.
-Our program is particularly appropriate for positions involving public relations, broadcasting, corporate communication, public information management, employee communication, training and development, and print journalism.
+The study of communication will help you develop useful skills in fields such as ministry, mass media, theatre, business, government and social services.
+Our program is particularly appropriate for positions involving public relations, broadcasting, corporate communication, public information management, employee communication, training and development and print journalism.

 To learn more about how Spring Arbor helps its graduates prepare for a career, visit our career development section.